mukham12/mukham12/README.md

 👀 I have a strong interest in a variety of technologies including Python, JavaScript (React & React Native), Java (including Spring, Spring Boot and Jackson).

 🌱 I am always seeking opportunities to learn and grow as a developer.
-In addition to my coursework, I have already been contributing to open source projects like the Jackson Java library to gain experience and improve my skills.
+In addition to my coursework, I have already been contributing to open source projects like the Jackson (Java library for JSON serialization/deserialization) to gain experience and improve my skills.

 💻 I have experience working on a range of projects, both individually and in teams.
 I am adept at problem-solving, debugging, and writing clean, efficient code.
 I am also a quick learner and enjoy tackling new challenges.